-The following section discusses findings from interviews conducted with Europol's Head of Strategy Philipp Amann, an interview conducted with the United Kingdom's National Cyber Crime Unit (NCCU), and survey data collected a questionnaire given to Denmark's National Cybercrime Center (NC3).
-The survey consisted of nine multiple choice questions focusing on various topics including funding from Europol for anti-cybercrime operations, frequency of interactions with Europol in the context of anti-cybercrime operations, frequency of interactions with domestic and international nongovernmental technology partners, and one free-response question focusing on an agency's comparative capability to Europol's.
+The following section discusses findings from interviews conducted with Europol's Head of Strategy, Philipp Amann; an interview conducted with the United Kingdom's National Cyber Crime Unit (NCCU); and survey data collected from a questionnaire given to Denmark's National Cybercrime Center (NC3).
+The survey consisted of nine multiple choice questions focusing on various topics, including funding from Europol for anti-cybercrime operations; frequency of interactions with Europol in the context of anti-cybercrime operations; frequency of interactions with domestic and international, nongovernmental technology partners; and one free-response question focusing on agencies' capabilities in comparison to Europol's.
 The evidence also includes data collected from EU policy documents.